HubSpot/calling-extensions-sdk/README.md

 import CallingExtensions from "@hubspot/calling-extensions-sdk";

 const options = {
-  // Whether to log various inbound/outbound messages to console
+  /** @property {boolean} debugMode - Whether to log various inbound/outbound debug messages to the console.
+If false, console.debug will be used instead of console.log */
   debugMode: true | false,
   // eventHandlers handle inbound messages
   eventHandlers: {